 The 23-kilometer circuit takes you from Schonach over the beautiful heights of the Black Forest through wonderful nature with a unique landscape.Start of the tour is at the house of the guest in Schonach.
 The health resort Schonach with its high density of biotopes and nature reserves nature lovers will get their money's worth.
 From there you drive south, where the first ascent awaits you.
 At the top you have a beautiful view of the picturesque landscape, which is made up of hills, green meadows and dense forests.
 Next, the route leads over the climatic health resort of Schönwald, which is one of the highest-lying closed localities in Germany.
 The Katharinenhöhe and the unique Blindensee are further stations before you come back to the starting point to Schonach.

-This 27 kilometer long round offers you beautiful panoramic views of the highest Black Forest mountains and many rest stops along the route, especially in the four Dreisamtalgemeinden Kirchzarten, Oberried, Buchenbach and Stegen.It starts at the station Himmelreich on the bike path towards Buchenbach.
-After about one kilometer, turn sharply right and continue cycling northwest.
-On the way you can make a detour to the castle ruin Wiesneck.
-At the edge of the forest, you continue to cycle towards Freiburg.
-In Ebnet the route then crosses the Dreisam.
-Passing the golf course and a riding stable, the tour takes you slightly uphill to the lively center of the Dreisamtal - Kirchzarten with the pedestrian zone and the various shopping possibilities.
-In addition, worth the detour alone because of the delicious ice cream in the ice cream parlor.
-In good weather: do not forget swimwear and off to the Dreisambad in Kirchzarten.From Kirchzarten you drive a nice dangling direction Oberried.
-Then it's back to the starting point in heaven.
+This 27-kilometer circuit offers you beautiful panoramic views of the highest Black Forest mountains and lots of places to stop off along the route, especially in the four Dreisamtal communities Kirchzarten, Oberried, Buchenbach and Stegen.It starts at the Himmelreich train station on the bike path towards Buchenbach.
+After about a kilometer, turn sharply right and continue cycling northwest.
+On the way you can make a detour to the Wiesneck castle ruins.
+At the edge of the forest you cycle towards Freiburg.
+The route then crosses the Dreisam in Ebnet.
+Passing the golf course and a riding stable, the tour always leads you uphill to the lively center of the Dreisamtal in Kirchzarten.
+The detour is also worth it because of the delicious ice cream in the ice cream parlor.
+When the weather is nice: don't forget your bathing suit and off to the three-seater bath in Kirchzarten.From Kirchzarten you drive a nice dangling towards Oberried.
+Then it goes back to the starting point in the Kingdom of Heaven.

-On this tour, it's about 50 kilometers relatively flat from Badenweiler about Heitersheim and Bad Krozingen to Staufen and back.
-You cycle almost the entire tour on bike paths.It starts in Badenweiler below the castle ruins, which towers over the city.
-From there you cycle around the castle at the beautiful spa park in the direction of Müllheim.
+This tour is about 50 kilometers from Badenweiler via Heitersheim and Bad Krozingen to Staufen and back again.
+You cycle almost the entire tour on beautiful bike paths.It starts in Badenweiler below the ruined castle, which towers over the city.
+From there you cycle a curve around the castle past the beautiful spa gardens towards Müllheim.
 There you turn north and drive via Heitersheim, where you can visit the Maltese Castle, to Bad Krozingen.
-The half-way town is ideal for a rest, because the pretty city center invites you to a leisurely stroll and the many restaurants and cafes for a stop.Strengthened the bike tour goes over Staufen im Breisgau then back to the starting point to Badenweiler.
+The place halfway is ideal for a rest, because the pretty city center invites you to a leisurely stroll and the many restaurants and cafes invite you to stop.Freshly strengthened, the bike tour goes over Staufen im Breisgau back to the starting point in Badenweiler.

-On 60 kilometers, this bike ride takes you from Bad Wildbad via the Enzquelle to Pforzheim.
-It starts in the beautiful bath Wildbad.
-From there you cycle south along the Great Enz to Gompelscheuer to Enzquelle.On the way back through the enchanting Enztal valley, you can now enjoy the entire altitude difference you made on your way there.
-The Enztalradweg takes you back to Bad Wildbad, from where the bike tour always goes downhill to the north.At the confluence of Eyach and Großer Enz you have the opportunity to stop off in a cozy garden.
-Strengthened then it continues along the river, which is now called after the confluence of the two waters only Enz, to Pforzheim, the destination of the tour.
+This bike tour takes you over 60 kilometers from Bad Wildbad via the Enzquelle to Pforzheim.
+From the beautiful Bad Wildbad you cycle south along the Great Enz to Gompelscheuer to the Enz source.You can now enjoy all the vertical meters that you made on the way there on the way back through the enchanting Enztal valley.
+The Enztalradweg takes you back to Bad Wildbad, from where the bike tour continues downhill to the north.At the confluence of Eyach and Großer Enz you have the opportunity to stop in a cozy garden restaurant.
+Freshly strengthened, we continue along the river, which is now called Enz after the confluence of the two bodies of water, to Pforzheim, the destination of the tour.